-Over in Australia, a newly retired couple from the town of Rutherglen are celebrating after winning $15 million in Tuesday October 3rd’s Oz Lotto Draw.
-The wife from the unnamed couple said they were sure they had won, but didn’t want to celebrate until they had had it confirmed by an official source.
+Over in Australia, a newly retired couple from the town of Rutherglen is celebrating after winning $15 million in Tuesday, October 3rd’s Oz Lotto Draw.
+The wife of the unnamed couple said they were sure they had won but didn’t want to celebrate until they had had it confirmed by an official source.

-The retired twosome are planning to rest, relax and travel with some of their winnings, planning a long overseas trip and to see as much of the world as they can.
+The retired twosome is planning to rest, relax and travel with some of their winnings, planning a long overseas trip and see as much of the world as they can.
 Who can blame them?

 Our next story really is unbelievable.
 Imagine playing the same numbers every week, but then having them come up not once, but twice!